turris-cz/user-docs/docs/basics/models.md

 It uses dual-core ARMv7 CPU Marvell Armada 385 at 1.6 GHz with 2 GB RAM.
 You can see more details on the [separate page](../hw/omnia/omnia.md).

+During the course of history, there were several hardware [revisions](../hw/omnia/revisions.md) with color being the most notable difference.

 ![Turris Omnia](omnia.jpg)

 ## Turris MOX